 A "wobble" occurs when the front wheel and handlebars suddenly start to shake from side to side at any speed.
 Most wobbles can be traced to improper loading, unsuitable accessories or incorrect tire pressure.
 If you are carrying a heavy load, lighten it.
-If you can't, shift it.
+If you can't, reposition it.
 Center the weight lower and farther forward on the motorcycle.
-Make sure tire pressure, spring preload, air shocks and dampers are at the settings recommended for that much weight.
+Make sure tire pressure, spring preload, air shocks and dampers are at the settings recommended for the weight you are carrying.
 Make sure windshields and fairings are mounted properly.